domRiddle/ASF/Compatibility.md

 ## Issues and solutions

+### Debian

+If you updated from Debian 8 Jessie (or older) to Debian 9 Stretch, ensure that you **don't** have `libssl1.0.0` package, for example with `apt-get purge libssl1.0.0`.
+Otherwise, you might run into a segfault.
+This package is obsolete and doesn't exist by definition, neither is possible to install on clean Debian 9 setups - https://github.com/dotnet/corefx/issues/8951.
+If you have some other packages depending on that outdated libssl version then you should either upgrade them, or get rid of them.

 ### .NET Core runtime picking wrong `libcurl.so` library

 If you have both `libcurl.so.3` and `libcurl.so.4` on your system then .NET Core might decide to pick second one, which will lead to ASF crash the moment it'll try to initialize its http client.